saving-satoshi/saving-satoshi/README.md

 # Saving Satoshi

-Saving Satoshi is a light-hearted, first point of contact for developers of all ages that want to learn how bitcoin works!
+Saving Satoshi is a light-hearted, first point of contact for developers of all ages that want to learn how bitcoin works!!

 At its core, this is a video game.
 But if you look beneath the surface, it's much more than that.
 It’s an interactive science fiction story designed to inspire a generation to fall in love with bitcoin.
 The goal is to be a 0-to-1 experience that transmits the cultural values of bitcoin.
 We do this by immersing learners into a fictional world that they navigate with technical lessons.